Brinton Hall, Melton Constable, Norfolk

 Visitor enjoy a guided tour of the principal ground-floor and first-floor rooms.
 There follows a guided tour of the grounds, taking in the history of the landscape, overview of the village and church, plus a walk to the orchard and walled garden.
 (Proximity to the bees is avoided)

 Snowdrop and house tour in February includes lunch and a long walk over rough ground.
 Outdoor clothing and footwear needed.

 Thank you so much for welcoming us to your beautiful home.
 It really is a lovely house, and there’s a feeling of friendliness and warmth about it.
 Thank you also for the delicious tea.

 From the B1110 follow signs to Brinton between Thornage and Briningham.
 From the A148 take the road to Sharrington and then follow signs to Brinton.
 The Hall is in the centre of the village, opposite St Andrew’s church.

 Please park on the church side of Stody Road, opposite the wrought iron entrance gates to the Hall.

 Tea/coffee.
 Fresh home-made cakes, scones with local cream and home-made jam.
-Lunch with Snowdrop tour.
+Snowdrop tour (£22) includes lunch.